 The Thurstons' 10 children were Annie M. Thurston, Nellie Haney, Myrtle McVay, Margaret Cramer, Jessie Piper, Alvin Perry Thurston, Homer Boyd Thurston, Viola Sullen, Ruby Faith Davis and James "Loren" Thurston.
 Sadly, it's thought that daughter Annie died at a young age.

 In 1880, while residing at Bridgeport, the Thurstons lived just three doors away from Emma's first cousin, Daniel Martin Younkin.
 Years later, Daniel would help organize the 1918 Minerd-Miner Reunion in Rockwood, Somerset County, PA.

 Charles worked as a "company man" in a coal mine.
 In May 1904, his foot was injured and his chest bruised by falling slate at the Mullen Mine, Westmoreland County.
 The injury was reported in the year's Report of the Pennsylvania Department of Mines, on file today in the archives and library of the Senator John Heinz Pittsburgh Regional History Center.

 Fortunately, Charles recovered, and lived to a ripe old age.

-After more than two decades as a widower, Charles passed away in 1943, at age 90.
+After more than two decades as a widower, Charles' health declined due to hardening of the arteries.
+He was admitted to Frick Memorial Hospital.
+He passed away as a patient on April 22, 1943, at age 90.
 The Daily Courier said his death was due to "the infirmities of old age."
 The funeral was conducted by Emma's nephew, Rev. William Mullen Minerd.

-Charles and Emma are buried at Alverton Cemetery near Mt.
-Pleasant.
+Charles and Emma are buried at Alverton Cemetery near Mount Pleasant.